DINESH06032000/Visual-art/README.md

-# 🖼️ Stable Diffusion Image Generator (Dreamlike Photoreal 2.0)
+# 🖼️ Visual Art using Stable Diffusion Image Generator (Dreamlike Photoreal 2.0)

 This project uses **Hugging Face Diffusers** and **Stable Diffusion** to generate high-resolution (768×768) images with GPU acceleration.
 The script loads the **Dreamlike Photoreal 2.0** model, supports optional schedulers, enables xFormers memory optimization, and generates multiple images from a text prompt.